TRIQS/triqs/doc/reference/python/data_analysis/hdf5/ref.rst

 .. class:: HDFArchiveInert

    :class:`HDFArchive` and :class:`HDFArchiveGroup` do **NOT** handle parallelism.
-   In general, one wish to write/read only on master node, which is a good practice cluster : reading from all nodes may lead to communication problems.
+   In general, it is good practive to write/read only on the master node.
+Reading from all nodes on a cluster may lead to communication problems.

    To simplify the writing of code, the simple HDFArchiveInert class may be useful.
    It is basically inert but does not fail.

    .. describe:: H[key]

-      Return H and never raise exception so e.g. H['a']['b']  never raise exception...
+      Return H and never raise exception.
+E.g. H['a']['b'] never raises an exception.

    .. describe:: H[key] = value

-      Does nothing
+      Does nothing.

    Usage in a mpi code, e.g. ::